 Travels with Bertha: Two Years Exploring Australia in a 1978 Ford Stationwagon, issued by Liberties Press was described by Arminta Wallace in the Irish Times as one of the “Must Read Books of 2012″.
 (See Reviews.)
 Sifting for Gold: Poems of Distant Journeys and New Worlds was published in April 2014.
-His third book, The Bicycle Thief: Uncovering Italian Secrets, is due to be released in 2019
+His third book, The Bicycle Thief and the German Wife: An Italian Story, is due to be released in 2019

 In recent years Paul has regularly been invited to talk in schools and teacher forums in Ireland and Italy about writing, humanities studies and the future of work.